top of page

 Birds may be at risk of death if they become severely ill from this condition and do not receive prompt treatment from an experienced vet.
 Birds who do not die from the disease may become chronically ill for the rest of their lives.

-However, one of the greatest risks of parrot fever is the potential to spread it to humans.
+One of the greatest risks of parrot fever is the potential to spread it to humans.
 Humans can contract parrot fever by breathing dust or feces from an infected bird as well.
 This illness causes severe chills, fever, headache, muscle aches, and fatigue in humans.
 It may also cause vomiting and diarrhea, which can lead to dehydration in humans who go untreated, just like it might in birds.

 The symptoms of parrot fever in humans may mimic many Covid-19 symptoms, and some bird owners may mistake one illness for the other.
 Since both require different treatment and management solutions, it’s important to make sure you’re taking care of the right problem if you get sick.